Why Study History at Northwestern?

 What Do First-Year Students Need to Know About History Major Requirements?

 The two required history seminars (393 and 395) are especially important in developing students’ skills in critical reading, research, writing, and oral presentations.
-The 393 seminars are small classes meant to teach new majors about historical thinking through the intensive study of an especially fascinating event or theme.
+The 393 seminars are small classes meant to teach majors about historical thinking through the intensive study of an especially fascinating event or theme.
 The 395 seminars foster research, analytical, and writing skills by helping students to produce an original work of history.
-The 395 seminar is especially vital preparation for History 398, a selective and optional senior thesis course that allows students to spend an entire academic year producing their own piece of history.
+The 395 seminar is especially vital preparation for History 398, a selective and optional senior thesis course that allows students to spend an entire academic year producing their own work of history.

 When you declare a history major, you will meet with our Undergraduate Coordinator and with one of our afternoon advisers to fill out the Major Declaration Form and the history major worksheet, and then you will be assigned a permanent advisor who will give you advice throughout your years in the history department.

 Do AP exams and Study Abroad Courses Count for History Credit at Northwestern?